neoforged/.github/primers/1.21.2/index.md

         - `easeInOutSine` - A cosine function that starts at (0,0) and alternates between 1 and 0 every pi.
         - `packDegrees`, `unpackDegrees` - Stores and reads a degree in `float` form to a `byte`.
     - `RandomSource#triangle` - Returns a random `float` between the two `floats` (inclusive, exclusive) using a trangle distribution.
+    - `StringRepresentable$EnumCodec#byName` - Gets the enum by its string name or the provided supplier value if null.
     - `TriState` - An enum that represents three possible states: true, false, or default.
 - `net.minecraft.util.datafix.ExtraDataFixUtils`
     - `patchSubType` - Rewrites the second type to the third type within the first type.